 Ally Bank Review: Competitive Rates for Online Customers

-- No minimum opening balance requirements
+- No monthly maintenance fees or minimum opening balance requirements

-- Access to more than 43,000 Allpoint ATMs in the U.S.
+- Access to over 43,000 Allpoint ATMs in the U.S.

 - No direct cash deposits